Churn is still the overarching theme in a dynamic market dominated by mobile options and eyeing digital currency.

 Headquarters: Westborough, Mass.

-Field Notes: Cumberland Farms, a convenience-store chain in the Northeast and Florida, added biometric support to SmartPay, its iOS or Android app that gives users a 10-cent discount per gallon of gas when they use it to pay for fuel.
+Field Notes: Cumberland Farms, a convenience-store chain in the Northeast and Florida, offers biometric support for its SmartPay service, which is available for iOS and Android devices.
+SmartPay gives users a 10-cent discount per gallon of gas when they use it to pay for fuel.
 The app requires consumers to enroll a checking account as the payment method.
 The app—developed in-house by Cumberland Farms—uses automated clearing house payment technology from Portland, Maine-based ZipLine Inc. The biometric log-in feature for the updated app works with any iOS or Android smart phone that has a fingerprint sensor, or facial recognition, as with the iPhone X. To pay for fuel, the user verifies the store location and pump number within the app to activate the pump.
 In addition to paying less for fuel at one of the more than 600 Cumberland Farms locations in eight states, the app enables users to pay for in-store purchases, find a store location, track rewards progress, and view savings from using the app.
-In August, Cumberland Farms said it had sold $2 billion in fuel via the SmartPay app since its January 2013 launch.

 Parent: Dunkin’ Brands Group Inc.